Myth Social anxiety is just shyness — you'll grow out of it

 Here's what a social anxiety exposure ladder might look like:

 The key: stay in each situation long enough for your anxiety to naturally decrease.
 Don't leave at peak anxiety — that teaches your brain the situation really was dangerous.
 Stay until the fear drops, even just a little.
 That drop is your brain learning.
+If you feel overwhelmed mid-exposure and need immediate relief, our quick relief techniques can help you ride the wave without retreating.

 Calming Your Body Before Social Situations